HackYourFutureBelgium/node-js/03-debugging/debugger-launch.md

 # Debugger Configuration Guide

 This document serves as a guide for setting up debugging within your development environment.
 The process detailed below involves the creation of specific configuration files, enabling you to debug your code effortlessly.
-This configuration specifically applies to Node.js projects and utilizes nodemon for live editing during debugging.
+This configuration specifically applies to Node.js projects.
 Here's how you can set it up:

 ### Step 1: Prepare for Debugging